labbcb/methseq/README.md

 - Bowtie 2.3.5.1
 - FastQC

 > Your compute environment may not support Docker.
-Install those software locally and overwrite their paths using **methseq** command-line parameters.
+Install those software locally and overwrite their paths using **MethSeq** command-line parameters.

 Main data processing tasks